|

 mysteries of swimming efficiently usually involves something with breathing.
 In

-freestyle, it is the first step to get your body position right.
+freestyle, it is the first step to getting your body position right.
 Then, for

-lack of balance, using your head instead of your core to breath, and a few
+lack of balance, using your head instead of your core to breathe, and a few

 other factors.